What Are the Best Global Warming Solutions for the Economy?

 Some people feel overwhelmed by climate change and think "Why bother?"
 Michael Pollen, author of an April 20, 2008 New York Times article with the same question, “Why Bother?” sees it as a gift not a curse.
 He adds, "Why bother means game over.
 I actually see it as game on.
 It's a different point of view.
 Climate change is feedback, and any system that doesn't incorporate that feedback is stupid and fails and dies.
 Here, we have feedback, and the feedback it's giving us is a pathway to a much better world than the one we live in now."

 Solutions to climate change create a cleaner, healthier world with more jobs, food, and life on the planet.
 Meeting the challenge will create a breakthrough in human thinking.
 But it means we must shift our way of seeing ourselves in relation to each other and the planet.

-If you want to support efforts to reduce global warming, there are five simple but effective steps you can take.
+If you want to support efforts to reduce global warming, there are seven simple but effective steps you can take.

 Second, reduce food waste.
 The Drawdown Coalition estimated that 26.2 gigatons of CO2 emissions would be avoided if food waste was reduced by 50 percent.
 Unused food creates methane as it decomposes in landfills.
 Forests would not have to be cut down for farmland, preventing 44.4 gigatons of additional emissions.

 Third, cut fossil-fuel use.
 Where available, use more mass transit, biking, and electric vehicles.
 Or keep your car but maintain it.
 Keep the tires inflated, change the air filter, and drive under 60 miles per hour.
 These simple steps will reduce your emission of greenhouse gases.
 The Economist’s April 9, 2007 article, "Mean Machine," discusses great tips on how to drive on the “green side.”